Fort Cowan Cowan: History

 Fort Cowan Cowan was built according to standard military plans that were modified to suit the sandy terrain.
 Construction of the fortifications commenced late 1936 and were completed by September 1937.
 Structures included the gun emplacements, command tower, observation post, engine rooms, pump house, jetty, well, mess rooms, washrooms, latrines, equipment stores and water services.
 The site included the installation of a reticulated water and sewerage system, which was unusual for the time considering the majority of the greater Brisbane area was not sewered until the 1960s.This seems to be related to a hygiene report on the site during construction of the fort which recommended the system for reasons of maintenance costs and adherence to modern sanitary practices.

 Fort Cowan Cowan took over the role of an Examination Battery from Fort Lytton.
 The function of the Examination Service was to identify and ascertain the character and intentions of vessels seeking to enter defended ports.
 Merchant vessels approaching a port would be met by an Examination Vessel, stationed permanently at the Examination Anchorage near the entrance to the port.
 If an approaching vessel could not be identified, it was directed to proceed to the Examination Anchorage under the observation of the Examination Battery, and further investigation was undertaken.
 The major function of the Naval Signal Station appears to have been to receive signals from the Examination Vessels and relay messages to the gunnery, rather than to send signals which would have revealed the position of the battery.

 The first real indication of enemy naval presence in proximity to Brisbane occurred on 24 March 1942 when a suspected Japanese submarine was sighted east of Stradbroke Island.
 Two 100 lb bombs were dropped on it but there has never been any evidence that the submarine was destroyed.
 On 4 June 1942 another Japanese submarine, identified as "I.29" was sighted off Moreton Island.
 This submarine was later identified as one of the vessels involved in the midget submarine attack on Sydney Harbour on 31 May 1942.
-On 14 May 1943, the Australian Hospital Ship Centaur was struck and sunk off the Brisbane coastline by the Japanese submarine, "I.177".
+On 14 May 1943, the hospital ship AHS Centaur was struck and sunk off the Brisbane coastline by the Japanese submarine, "I.177".
 Of the 332 people on board only 64 survived to be rescued by the American destroyer, USS Mugford.
 The last attack to occur in the approaches to the Port of Brisbane, took place on 4 June 1943 off Cape Moreton when the Japanese submarine "I.174" fired on the American ship MV Edward Chambers.
 The submarine withdrew when return fire was given.
 Although there was clearly hostile activity present in the waters off Brisbane, the only recorded combat firing that took place at Fort Cowan Cowan was on 4 March 1942 when the battery fired upon the trading vessel, SS Tambor, after it failed to give proper identification.
 This incident resulted in the loss of three crewmen's lives.